 - In the classroom, C1 to C3 will be used to ensure disruption-free learning.
-Students who get to a C3 will be removed from the lesson and placed in the Protected Learning Room (PLR) - Sending the students out of the class for a short period of time - Expecting work to be completed at home, or at break or lunchtime - Detention at break, lunchtime, or after school for breaches in Code of Conduct can be given.
+Students who get to a C3 will be removed from the lesson and placed in the Protected Learning Room (PLR) - Sending the students out of the class for a short period of time - Expecting work to be completed at home, or during free time - Detention at break, lunchtime, or after school for breaches in Code of Conduct can be given.
 Whole class detentions should be avoided.
-Late detentions will be used for persistent lateness to school. - Poor behaviour is logged on an electronic monitoring system called SIMS.
-Parents can access this information via the Learning Gateway if they have supplied the school with an email address. - Letters or phone calls home to parents - Agreeing a Behaviour Contract - We have a system of report cards which are used to monitor student behaviour in lessons and work on agreed targets
+Late detentions will be used for persistent lateness to school. - Poor behaviour is logged on an electronic monitoring system.
+Parents can access this information via the parent app if they have supplied the school with an email address. - Letters or phone calls home to parents - Agreeing a Behaviour Contract - We have a system of report cards which are used to monitor student behaviour in lessons and work on agreed targets